MicrosoftDocs/dynamics365smb-docs/business-central/keyboard-shortcuts.md

 ---
 title: Keyboard shortcuts
-description: View the complete list of key combinations (keyboard shortcuts) that you can use to work efficiently with your data.
+description: View a list of key combinations (keyboard shortcuts) that you can use to work efficiently with your data.
 author: jswymer
 ms.topic: conceptual
 ms.search.keywords: accessibility, shortcuts, keyboarding, keys